 Quick gut-check.
 Are you doing any of these?

 Most struggling programs aren’t struggling because the content is bad.
 They’re struggling because of one or two of these.
-Fix those, and the content you already have starts performing better without a single new post.
+Fix them, and the content you already have starts performing better without a single new post.

-But the teams that win in 2026 aren’t the ones publishing the most.
-They’re the ones who treat their content like a garden instead of a monument, something you tend, not something you build once and admire.
+The teams that win in 2026 aren’t the ones publishing the most.
+They’re the ones who treat their content like a garden instead of a monument — something you tend, not something you build once and admire.
 Every post you’ve published is either compounding or leaking.
-The only question is whether you’re paying attention to which.
+Pick your ten most important pages, check how they’re doing versus a year ago, and start there.

 FAQs